|

 In Follower, turtles attempt to "connect" with other turtles, forming long chains according to a small set of simple rules.

-In the model, a turtle can follow only ONE other turtle, and similarly it can only be followed by ONE other turtle.
+A turtle can follow only one other turtle, and similarly it can only be followed by one other turtle.
 This means there are four turtle states, each represented by a different color:

 Turtles are created in the magenta (unattached) state.
 At each turn, each turtle checks a random patch in a square donut shape around itself.
 If it finds a turtle there who is not already being followed, it will "latch on" and start following the movements of that turtle.
 An unattached turtle (one that has not yet "latched on" to another turtle) will move randomly.